-- Document in ink only - Record the client's name and identifiers (e.g., date of birth or clinic ID number) on every page - Record date on all entries - Document the duration of the encounter (i.e., 15 minutes, 30 minutes, 1 hour etc.)

-- Ensure the type of encounter is identified (face-to-face, telephone contact, consult, etc.) - Personnel must sign all entries with full name and professional title. - Ensure that entries are legible - All entries should be made in a timely manner (i.e., the same day).
-Late entries should be clearly indicated as such - If an error is made, then make one strike through, initial and date the error, do not use white out under any circumstances - Thoroughly complete all forms, applications, and other documents with the most accurate information available - Do not alter forms, applications, or other documents - Do not forge signatures (i.e., do not sign for the provider (MD/DO, APRN, PA), client, etc.)
+- Document in ink only or typed notes for electronic medical record (EMR) - Record the PLWH name and identifiers (e.g., date of birth or clinic ID number) on every page - Record date on all entries - Document the duration of the encounter (i.e., 15 minutes, 30 minutes, 1 hour etc.) - Ensure the type of encounter is identified (face-to-face, telephone contact, consult, etc.) - Personnel must sign all entries with full name and professional title. - Ensure that entries are legible - All entries should be made in a timely manner (i.e., the same day). - Late entries should be clearly indicated as such (i.e., document as Late entry for (date of encounter - If an error is made, then make one strike through, initial and date the error, do not use white out under any circumstances - Thoroughly complete all forms, applications, and other documents with the most accurate information available - Do not alter forms, applications, or other documents - Do not forge signatures (i.e., do not sign for the provider (MD/DO, APRN, PA), client, etc.) - Things staff must avoid - Casual abbreviations - o Taking shortcuts at the cost of clarity (re-read out loud) - o Generalizations or over-interpretations - o Grammatical errors - o Negative, biased, and prejudicial language.